-Opening the primary air control vent A (right hand side) by pulling the control lever can be used to revitalise the fire effectively, producing significantly more vigorous combustion.
-A fully open setting should be sufficient to start a fire.
-Closing the primary air control fully would reduce the combustion rate to a level that if it was left in the closed position the fire would burn out.
+Opening the rear air control vent A by pulling the control lever can be used to revitalise the fire effectively, producing significantly more vigorous combustion.

-The tertiary air control B (left hand side) when opened by pulling, should also function to effectively keep the inside of the door glass clear of smoky deposits.
-Closing the tertiary control reduces the rate of combustion.
+The primary air control B when opened by pulling, should also function to effectively keep the inside of the door glass clear of smoky deposits.